DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 ## Focus

-This repo contains the documentation for the Power Apps hackathon that is focusing at an example scenario using **model driven apps with Custom Pages**.
+This repo contains the documentation for the Power Apps hackathon.
+The application to complete will be a **model driven apps with Custom Pages**.
 The business scenario of our example app is the import of CO2 consumption figures from a local file.
 They will have to approved before showing up in a consolidated table.

 The hackathon includes the following technologies:
 * Power Apps: Model driven apps with custom pages